Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from standards_.

-__Description__: There is not more than one process available to reach the same information.
-If DX is contained within or participates in complex user interface flows, such as transitions between views or states, interacting with filters, or moving between pages, there must be alternative paths to reach that same state (such as with search features, parallel UI controls, etc).
+__Description__: There must be more than one process available to reach the same information.
+If chart is contained within or participates in complex user interface flows, such as transitions between views or states, interacting with filters, or moving between pages, there must be alternative paths to reach that same state (such as with search features, parallel UI controls, etc).

 __Cited standard__: [https://www.w3.org/WAI/WCAG21/Understanding/multiple-ways.html](https://www.w3.org/WAI/WCAG21/Understanding/multiple-ways.html)

+<details><summary><i>Notes (select to expand)</i></summary><p>We have found that many analytical dashboards and applications suffer from their greatest strength, which is the ability to perform deep and complex analysis.
+These deeply exploratory experiences must have multiple ways to produce the same information.
+Ultimately, this is an information architecture problem.
+We recommend reading "Your Information Architecture is an Accessibility Problem" by Sarah Barrett: https://medium.com/known-item/your-information-architecture-is-an-accessibility-problem-cd54ae917f8e</p></details>

 <br>